-A Consumer is an application that reads data from Kafka Topics.
-It subscribes to one or more topics in the Kafka cluster and feeds on tokens or messages from the Kafka Topics.
+A Kafka Consumer is an application that reads data from Kafka Topics.
+It subscribes to one or more topics in the Kafka cluster and receives records from the topic partitions assigned to it.

 The connectivity of Consumer to Kafka Cluster is known using Heartbeat.
 Heartbeat is setup at Consumer to let Zookeeper or Broker Coordinator know if the Consumer is still connected to the Cluster.
 Absence of heartbeat means the Consumer is no longer connected to the Cluster, in which case the Broker Coordinator has to re-balance the load.
 Heartbeat is an overhead to the cluster.
 The interval at which the heartbeat at Consumer should happen is configurable by keeping the data throughput and overhead in consideration.